Putin says Greenpeace activists not pirates, but did break law

 A decade of high oil prices, scarcity of opportunities elsewhere and a shrinking ice cap have led companies to look to unexploited parts of the Arctic in recent years.

-Global majors including ExxonMobil (XOM.N), Eni (ENI.MI) and Statoil (STL.OL) have agreed deals with Russia's state-owned Rosneft (ROSN.MM) to enter Russia's Arctic offshore waters.
+Global majors including ExxonMobil, Eni and Statoil have agreed deals with Russia's state-owned Rosneft to enter Russia's Arctic offshore waters.

 Russia plans to reopen a Soviet-era military base on an Arctic island and bolster its naval presence in the region.